This post may contain eBay affiliate links. Please read our disclosure policy.

 The ‘Heavyweight Holograms’ were produced by Kayo Cards in 1992 as a set of 10 featuring prominent heavyweights from the era.

-Mike Tyson was originally set to fight Evander Holyfield in 1992, although Tyson pulled out due to a rib injury.
+Mike Tyson was initially set to fight Evander Holyfield in 1992, although Tyson pulled out due to a rib injury.

 Tyson was convicted of rape and sentenced to six years in prison that year.

-The gold card notes that ‘we may now have to wait very long for the fight that never was’, with Tyson losing in 1996, as well as the ‘97 rematch.
+The gold card notes that ‘we may now have to wait very long for the fight that never was’, with Tyson losing in 1996 and the ‘97 rematch.

 12. 2006 Crosby Ovechkin Upper Deck Rookie Showdown Hologram #RSSCAO